syncfusion-content/javascript-docs/js/api/ejTreeView.md

-Fires when key pressed successfully.
+Fires when the key is pressed successfully.

 <table class="params">
 <thead>